Slingerland Drum Company: Radio King

 Slingerland's most famous product line is the Radio King series of drums.
 These drums were introduced in 1936–37, and remained Slingerland's flagship snare drums and drum sets until 1957, when the Radio King model briefly disappeared from the product line.
 Between 1960 and 1962, Radio Kings were reintroduced.
 Older Radio Kings are obsessively collected by vintage drum enthusiasts.
 Gene Krupa and Buddy Rich were both Radio King endorsers.

 The original Radio King snare drum is distinguished by its construction: rather than several plies of mahogany, like most snare drums of the era, a Radio King drum was created from a single piece of steam-bent maple with solid maple reinforcement rings to assist in keeping the drum round under the pressure of the metal hardware attached to it.
 Single-ply wood drums are known for their resonance and bright tone.

 Radio King bass drums and tom-toms were made from mahogany, with maple reinforcement hoops.
 These drums are known for their "thuddy" sound; very warm, with quick decay.

-The popularity of the old Slingerland Radio King snare drum is evidenced by a myriad of professional drummers who still used the snare in 2017, despite endorsing other brands.
+The popularity of the old Slingerland Radio King snare drum is evidenced by myriad professional drummers who still used the snare in 2017, despite endorsing other brands.